- Safety Requirements

 The Incident Report form should be used to document all laboratory-based incidents within the Department of Biology at Utah State University that have resulted in personal injury and/or required the involvement of USU Facilities, Environmental Health & Safety, Risk Assessment, and fire and/or law enforcement officials.

-The Near Miss form should be used to describe non-injury situations within laboratories in the Department of Biology that could have resulted in injury or property damage under different circumstances.
+The Close-call form should be used to describe non-injury situations within laboratories in the Department of Biology that could have resulted in injury or property damage under different circumstances.
 Portions of the general information provided on this form may be used for future training purposes.

 Completed forms should be emailed to email@example.com